 Daniel Bilka — AANW President, Design & Local Engagement

-Dan is a board member with the Colorado Passenger Rail Association and the Rail Passengers Association.
+Dan is a board member with the Rail Passengers Association.
 He holds his master’s in architecture from South Dakota State University and is working on architectural licensure.
 Dan was in the pilot class of the Department of Architecture, gaining first-hand experience in establishing new programs, what is required to succeed, and how to react as directives suddenly change.
 He has been involved with rail advocacy and public discourse since 2013.
 He has been involved in multi-million dollar projects from schematic design through construction administration and close-out.

 Patrick Carnahan — AANW Secretary, Writing & Policy Development